Divine-pro/Photo-morphism-tool/README.md

 How to run the Code:

 Well, the code is pretty simple and easy to run, make sure you have OpenCV and numpy, along with software like R studio or something similar to adjust the trackbars in the images.
-Simply copy-paste the code on your PC and run in any python environment.
+Simply copy-paste the code on your PC and run it in any Python environment.
 Enjoy :)